Last updated: September 30, 2024

 Other funding sources for new construction

 Another approach is to sell your current home and rent a temporary home while waiting for your new one to be built.
-While this requires you to move twice, it frees up the equity in your home to use toward your new property.
+While this requires you to move twice, it may free up the equity in your home to use toward your new property.

 Final thoughts: Home construction loans